“Interoperability; the ability for multinational units to act together, is the foundation for all NATO operations.

-TIDE Sprint – an events to achieve a significant amount of work in a limited time period [sprint] provide a forum for C4ISR experts from Alliance and Partner Nations, Military, Academia and Industry to collaborate, exchange ideas and innovate to reach common solutions to many of the most pressing interoperability challenges faced by NATO.
+TIDE Sprint is a forum for C4ISR scientists, engineers, managers and operators from National Governments, Military, Industry and Academia to collaborate, exchange ideas and innovate to reach common solutions to many of the most pressing interoperability challenges faced by NATO.

-The upcoming TIDE Sprint consists of 12 technical ‘tracks’, all intended to improve the interoperability of Command and Control amongst Alliance and Partner Nations.
-Interested experts from a nation’s military, government organisation, from Industry or Academia may wish to consider any of the following TIDE Sprint tracks:
+The upcoming TIDE Sprint will improve interoperability amongst Alliance and Partner Nations across twelve inter-related disciplines.
+Interested experts from a nation’s Military or Government organisations, Industry or Academia may wish to participate in any of the following TIDE Sprint tracks:

 - Cyber Defence